-Liquidity risk is the risk that the Fund will encounter difficulty in releasing funds to meet commitments associated with financial liabilities.
+Liquidity risk is the risk that the Fund will encounter difficulty in releasing Funds to meet commitments associated with financial liabilities.

-The Fund's Terms and Conditions provide for the subscriptions and redemptions of units throughout the week and it is, therefore, exposed to the liquidity risk of meeting unitholders redemptions at any time.
-As at 31 December 2024 and 31 December 2023, the Fund's cash and cash equivalents, advance against allotment of securities, dividend receivable and investments measured at FVTPL are considered to be short-term in nature and realisable.
-The Fund Manager monitors liquidity requirements on a regular basis and seek to ensure that funds are available to meet commitments as they arise.
+The Fund's financial liabilities consist of management fee payable and accrued expenses including but not limited to management fee, the Fund Board fee, professional fee and other expenses, which exposes the Fund to liquidity risk.
+As at 31 December 2024, the Fund's cash and cash equivalents, investments measured at FVTPL, advance against allotment of securities, accrued special commission income and dividend receivable are considered to be short-term in nature and realisable.
+The Fund Manager monitors liquidity requirements on a regular basis and seek to ensure that sufficient funds are available to meet commitments as they arise.